This is the multi-page printable view of this section. Click here to print.

 Detailed description

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

 Metadata InformationCheck the secret’s metadata information

-2. Click Secret under the Configuration menu on the Service Home page.
-You will be taken to the Secret List page.
+2. On the Service Home page, click Secret under the Configuration menu.
+2. Go to the Secret List page.

-3. Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.
+3. On the Secret List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 Caution

-Select the item you want to delete on the secret list page, then click Delete to delete the selected secret.
+On the secret list page, after selecting the item you want to delete, click Delete to delete the selected secret.

 7 - Manage Permissions